 Welcome to the 1970s!

-Here we are in one of my favorite decades: bell bottoms, rainbows and disco balls.
-I love it all.
-Compiling a list of classic children’s books from the 1970s was unexpectedly challenging.
-Most of the books I had previously read from this decade were already quite popular so I had to do a fair bit of research to decide which books to read during my precious off-hours.
+Compiling a list of classic children’s books from the 1970s was unexpectedly challenging!
+Most of the books I had previously read from this decade were already quite popular so I had to do a fair bit of research to decide which titles to read during my precious off-hours.

 I think I’ve come up with a pretty selection, though — worthy of my classic books for kids series.
 It includes some well known and lesser known titles.
 Most of these authors have dozens of well respected books under their belts and many are still writing today.
 That is great news for those of you looking to add even more books to your child’s reading lists.
 (Note: As always, I’ve personally chosen these books and included affiliate links.)

 What do you think?
 What books from the decade of disco balls and bell bottoms would you consider classics?

 Roll of Thunder, Hear My Cry.
 (1976) I remember being profoundly affected by this book when I was a kid.
 It won the Newbery and is the sequel to Song of the Trees, but it is not essential to read the books in order.
 Told from the perspective of a nine year old girl, this is an incredibly powerful book about an African-American family who struggles against racism in the South in their fight to keep their land and their dignity.
 If I were to make a list of books all children in the US must read, this one would be on it.